timescale/docs/timescaledb/how-to-guides/compression/manually-compress-chunks.md

 you to have uncompressed chunks with a smaller chunk time interval than the compressed chunks.
 For example, if you have multiple smaller uncompressed chunks in your data, you can roll them up into a single compressed chunk.
-This allows you to have much smaller uncompressed chunks than compressed chunks, which reduces your disk space use for uncompressed data.
+This allows you to have much smaller uncompressed chunk intervals, which reduces your disk space use for uncompressed data.

 To roll up your uncompressed chunks into a compressed chunk, use this command, specifying the interval to use: